 US Core Implementation Guide

-7.0.0 - CI Build United States of America flag
+8.0.0-ballot - STU8 Ballot United States of America flag

 US Core Implementation Guide, published by HL7 International / Cross-Group Projects.
-This guide is not an authorized publication; it is the continuous build for version 7.0.0 built by the FHIR (HL7® FHIR® Standard) CI Build.
+This guide is not an authorized publication; it is the continuous build for version 8.0.0-ballot built by the FHIR (HL7® FHIR® Standard) CI Build.
 This version is based on the current content of https://github.com/HL7/US-Core/ and changes regularly.
 See the Directory of published versions

 Screening and Assessments

-Page standards status: Informative
+Page standards status: Trial-use

 Introduction

-Clinicians use various terms such as assessments, scales, surveys, and screenings to describe the tools and processes to collect health-related information for assessing a patient’s health-related matter.
-US Cores uses the term Screening and Assessments for the process of recording responses and capturing assertions/determinations resulting from this process and these tools.
+Clinicians use various terms such as assessments, scales, surveys, and screenings to describe the tools and processes to collect health-related information for assessing a patient's health-related matter.
+US Cores uses the term Screening and Assessments for recording responses and capturing assertions/determinations resulting from this process and these tools.
 This page documents how Screening and Assessments are used to identify various problems or health concerns and how US Core Profiles record Screenings and Assessments ranging from simple observations to complex structured evaluations.

-With the addition of the USCDI Health Status Assessments data elements, US Core expanded the guidance from an Social Determinant of Health (SDOH)-only focus to a general framework of Screenings and Assessments for all domains, including the USCDI Data Elements:
+With the addition of the USCDI Health Status Assessments data elements, US Core expanded the guidance from Social Determinant of Health (SDOH)-only focus to a general framework of Screenings and Assessments for all domains, including the USCDI Data Elements:

 • Social Determinant of Health (SDOH)